yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/seamless-sdk-payment-web.md

 >
 > The step-by-step presented on this page refers to a customer-initiated transaction without the recurrence option.
 Typically, it's used in one-time online purchases, in-store purchases, ATM withdrawals, etc.

-> 📘 Rendering Mode
->
-> By default, Yuno SDK renders as a modal.
-However, you can specify the element where the SDK will render.
-[Learn more](#test)

 ## Step 4: Mount the SDK

 To present the checkout process based on the selected payment method, use the `yuno.mountSeamlessCheckoutLite()` function.
 This step ensures the SDK is properly mounted on your chosen HTML element.